LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 6. Retrieve the return values from the stack (or registers)
 7. Perform any ancillary cleanup work like cleaning up stack pointers

-Function calls are surprisingly complex, so if we can replace all of that work by pretending that the called function's code was inside of the caller's code, we can get some pretty significant speedups.
+Function calls are surprisingly complex, so if we can replace all of that work by pretending that the called function's code was inside of the caller's code, we can get some pretty significant speedups by skipping all of these bookkeeping tasks.

 #### `pgoinlinebudget`